istio/istio.io/content/en/blog/2019/isolated-clusters/index.md

-While **expose-nothing by default** and **boundary protection** are required to facilitate compliance and improve security, **non-uniform naming** and **common trust may not exist** are required when connecting clusters of different organizations, or of an organization that cannot enforce uniform naming or cannot or may not establish common trust between the clusters. **Service localtion transparency** is important since you do not want to change the code of your applications when the location of the consumed services changes.
+While **expose-nothing by default** and **boundary protection** are required to facilitate compliance and improve security, **non-uniform naming** and **common trust may not exist** are required when connecting clusters of different organizations, or of an organization that cannot enforce uniform naming or cannot or may not establish common trust between the clusters. **Service location transparency** is important since you do not want to change the code of your applications when the location of the consumed services changes.

 ## The proposed implementation